Frequently Asked Questions About Graduation

 The name on your diploma must match the name used on your official student records at UDM.
 After the diploma has been printed, your graduation record is official, and the name on your diploma cannot be changed.

 If you are officially changing your name before your diploma is ordered, you must bring the legal proof of your name change to the Office of the Registrar at the time you are submitting your Application for Graduation to your college/school.

 No. A double major only meets the requirements for one degree.
-If you wish to get a second degree, you must complete a minimum of 30 semester hours beyond those required for the first degree and meet the requirements for the second degree.
+If you wish to get a second undergraduate degree, you must complete a minimum of 30 semester hours beyond those required for the first degree and meet the requirements for the second degree.

 The program is sent to the printer several weeks before the ceremony.
 If you filed your Application for Graduation late, your name may not appear in the program.
 To ensure that your name appears in the Commencement program, you must file your Application for Graduation by the deadline before the beginning of the semester in which you plan to graduate.
 Summer graduates need to apply before the Winter semester to be invited to the May ceremony, if qualified.

 You need to contact your college/school as soon as you notice the error.
 The college/school will work with the Registrar's Office if it is determined that an error has occurred and must be corrected.

 I applied to graduate, but now I won't be finished this semester.
 Do I need to apply to graduate again?

 You do not need to file another Application for Graduation or pay another graduation fee.
 See your Dean's Office about changing your expected date of graduation.
 There may be a fee increase depending on when you originally applied and when you are now expected to graduate.

 Duplicate diplomas are available through the Office of the Registrar for $35.00 for the 8 1/2 x 11 size.
 Duplicate diplomas from the School of Law or School of Dentistry are $50.00.
 Normal processing takes up to 6 weeks.
 Orders can be picked up or mailed to you when they arrive.